telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 2. Insert the microSD card into the slot on the Raspberry.
 3. Plug a keyboard and mouse in the Raspberry's USB slot.
 4. Connect the USB Power Supply using the correct head from your country.
-(Fot this step is necessary do previously the 2 first steps)
+(For this step is necessary do previously the 2 first steps)
 4. Select the Raspbian option in the window.
 5. Select your language, and the corresponding keyboard type
 6. If you wish, you can now configure the wifi connection or wait for the next section.
 7. Press the install button.
-8. Accepts the confirmation window and waits until the installation is complete .
+8. Accepts the confirmation window and waits until the installation is complete.

 ![pic](pictures/Raspberry/Raspi_Install_NOOBS.png)

-Congrats!, You have just started at the IoT world.
+Congrats!
+You have just started at the IoT world.
 We will continue setting up your network interfaces.

 ## Connect to your Wi-Fi network and Update the Software

 First of all, you should update all the packages and software running on your board.
-This process can consume a huge amount of data, so we highly recommend you to start setting up wifi interfaces.
+This process can consume a huge amount of data.
+So, we highly recommend you, to start setting up wifi interfaces.

 Set **Ctrl+Alt+T** to open a Terminal.

 ![pic](pictures/Raspberry/Raspi_terminal.png)

 Sometimes some errors may occur because the system dates are not update.
-To avoid these errors you can update the Raspberry time with the following command.
+To avoid these errors, you can update the Raspberry time with the following command.
 ```
 sudo date -s "05/23/2018 12:00:00"
 ```

-For connect with your Wi-Fi network, press on the top right corner in the LAN icon and select your network with your password if is necesary.
+For connect with your Wi-Fi network, press on the top right corner in the LAN icon and select your network with your password if is necessary.

 If wifi is disabled, you have to access to the Raspberry configuration.

 In this case open a terminal and type
 ```